isomerpages/sndgo-corp/_our-smart-nation/5c-smart-nation-fellowship.md

 Read about the experiences of our Smart Nation Fellows on <a href="https://www.tech.gov.sg/careers/smart-nation-fellowship-programme/#paul-piong" target="_blank">GovTech’s website.</a>

-If any of these resonates with you, we’d love to hear from you.
+If these resonate with you, we’d love to hear from you.
 Apply Now via <a href="https://sggovterp.wd102.myworkdayjobs.com/en-US/PublicServiceCareers/job/Mapletree-Business-City-Block-10-Level-10/Smart-Nation-Fellowship-Programme_JR-10000000710" target="_blank">Careers@Gov</a> or email us at [AreYouIT@tech.gov.sg](mailto:AreYouIT@tech.gov.sg)